abdulnasir25/McqsApp-laravel10/README.md

 APP DESCRIPTION

 Through this app, you will be able to create an MCQ's based exam question paper.
-We have two users here, one is Admin and the 2nd one is a Student.
+We have two users here, one is Admin and the 2nd one is a User.

 Admin:
 - can perform a complete CRUD operation in this app.